Playback Theatre for Conflict Transformation (579)

 Develop your ability to identify “narrative cornerstones”, the central events, meanings and emotions that a “Teller” presents in their story.
 Cultivate ways to translate these “narrative cornerstones” into enactments rich in artistry, attunement, and effective ensemble work.
 In addition, participants will focus on key theatrical skills such as voice development, movement practice and improvisational skills.

-The course will enable participants to apply Playback Theatre within diverse group settings and contexts.
+The course will enable participants to apply elements of Playback Theatre within diverse group settings and contexts.
 Special consideration will be given to the practical and ethical dimensions of designing and delivering Playback Theatre projects within communities impacted by intractable conflict, structural oppression, natural disaster, and political violence.
-No theatrical experience is necessary.
+No theatre experience is necessary.